onepub-dev/dcli/README.md

 Sometimes you may find that a script needs a specific version of a default dependency.
 DShell allows you override a default dependencies version on a per script basis.

-If you have declared any of the default packages in the dependancies section of you `@pubspec` annotation or your classic `pubspec.yaml` then the version you declare will be used instead of the default version.
+If you have declared any of the default packages in the dependancies section of you `@pubspec` annotation then the version you declare will be used instead of the default version.

+If you provide an actually `pubspec.yaml` in your script directory then DShell does NOT perform dependency injection.

 NOTE: you must run 'dshell cleanall' if you modify your 'dependancies.yaml' as DShell doesn't check this file for changes.